itkovian/sarchive/README.md

 `1.34.2+`

 This version is what we test against in CI.
 We also test on
   - stable
   - beta
   - nightly

-for both Linux and MaxOS.:w
+for both Linux and MaxOS.

 ## Usage

 `sarchive` requires that two paths are provided:
   - The Slurm spool directory where the `hash.[0-9]` directories can be found
   - The archive directory, where the copied scripts and environments will be stored.
 This directory is created, if it does not exist.

 The archive can be further divided into subdirectories per
   - year: YYYY, by provinging `--period=yearly`
   - month: YYYYMM, by providing `--period=montly`
   - day: YYYYMMDD, by providing `--period=daily`
 This allows for easily tarring old(er) directories you still wish to keep around, but probably no longer immediately need for user support.